-The Golden Buddha is another unique attraction worth checking out.
+The Golden Buddha is another unique attraction nearby that is worth checking out.
 It’s simply a giant gold statue of Buddha that’s pretty impressive.

-Lots of tourists visit both the Cave Temples and the Golden Buddha at once.
+Lots of tourists visit both the Dambulla Cave Temples and the Golden Buddha at once.

 The closest cities to the Dambulla Cave Temples are either Dambulla or Sigiriya.
 In both Dambulla and Sigiriya, there are some great option for accommodation to spend a couple of nights!
 From your hotel, you can either join a tour to the Cave Temples or get a taxi.

 Here are some great hotel choices in Sigiriya that we’ve handpicked based on experience and research:

 - For the budget traveler: One More Night Hostel offers dorm beds for only $8 USD in an air-conditioned room including breakfast.
 This is a great place for meeting people and just hanging out in nature!

 - A balance of comfort and price: The Nature Park Villa is a beautiful nature escape offering rooms out in the jungle with the comfort of air conditioning, wi-fi, and an ensuite all for only $40 USD.